-Description of Company.
+DESCRIPTION OF COMPANY.
 Halliburton Company's predecessor was established in 1919 and incorporated under the laws of the State of Delaware in 1924.
 We are one of the world's largest oilfield services companies and a leading provider of engineering and construction services.
-We have eight business segments that are as follows: Pressure Pumping, Drilling and Formation Evaluation, and Other Energy Services (collectively, the "Energy Services Group"), and Onshore Operations, Offshore Operations, Government Operations, Operations and Maintenance Services, and Infrastructure Operations (collectively, the "Engineering and Construction Group").
+We have five business segments that are organized around how we manage our business: Drilling and Formation Evaluation, Fluids, Production Optimization and Landmark and Other Energy Services (collectively, the Energy Services Group); and the Engineering and Construction Group.
 Through our Energy Services Group, we provide a comprehensive range of discrete and integrated products and services for the exploration, development and production of oil and gas.
 We serve major national and independent oil and gas companies throughout the world.
 Our Engineering and Construction Group (known as KBR) provides a wide range of services to energy and industrial customers and governmental entities worldwide.
 See Note 4 for further discussion of our business segments.

-Principles of consolidation.
+PRINCIPLES OF CONSOLIDATION.
 The consolidated financial statements include the accounts of our company and all of our subsidiaries in which we own greater than 50% interest or control.
 All material intercompany accounts and transactions are eliminated.
 Investments in companies in which we own a 50% interest or less and have a significant influence are accounted for using the equity method and if we do not have significant influence we use the cost method.
 Prior year amounts have been reclassified to conform to the current year presentation.

-Revenue recognition.
+REVENUE RECOGNITION.
 We recognize revenues as services are rendered or products are shipped.
 Generally the date of shipment corresponds to the date upon which the customer takes title to the product and assumes all risk and rewards of ownership.
 The distinction between services and product sales is based upon the overall activity of the particular business operation.
 Training and consulting service revenues are recognized as the services are performed.
 Sales of perpetual software licenses, net of deferred maintenance fees, are recorded as revenue upon shipment.
 Sales of use licenses are recognized as revenue over the license period.
 Post-contract customer support agreements are recorded as deferred revenues and recognized as revenue ratably over the contract period of generally one year's duration.

-Engineering and construction contracts.
+ENGINEERING AND CONSTRUCTION CONTRACTS.
 Revenues from engineering and construction contracts are reported on the percentage of completion method of accounting using measurements of progress toward completion appropriate for the work performed.
 Progress is generally based upon physical progress, man-hours or costs incurred based upon the appropriate method for the type of job.
 When revenue and costs are recorded from engineering and construction contracts, we comply with paragraph 81 of American Institute of Certified Public Accountants Statement of Position 81-1, also known as SOP 81-1.
 Under this method, revenues are recognized as the sum of costs incurred during the period plus the gross profit earned, measured using the percentage of completion method of accounting.
 All known or anticipated losses on contracts are provided for when they become evident in accordance with paragraph 85 of SOP 81-1.
 Claims and change orders which are in the process of being negotiated with customers, for extra work or changes in the scope of work, are included in revenue when collection is deemed probable.
 For more details of revenue recognition, including other aspects of engineering and construction accounting, including billings, claims and change orders and liquidated damages, see Note 8 and Note 12.

-Research and development.
+RESEARCH AND DEVELOPMENT.
 Research and development expenses are charged to income as incurred.
 Research and development expenses were \$233 million in 2002 and 2001 and \$231 million in 2000.